hoangsonww/Mongo-Redis-RabbitMQ-ELK-Stack/README.md

         bin/kafka-server-start.sh config/server.properties
         ```

-3. `cd` into the project directory:
+3. `cd` back into the project directory (fix the path if necessary):
     ```bash
    cd node-mongo-redis-project
    ```